inci04/Nuraliyeva_Python_Task/README.md

 No, the sequence is not correct.
 The brackets are unbalanced.

  The correct version is: `[ ((())()(()) ) ]`
- Only one closing square bracket should be at the end.
+ Only one closing square bracket should be at the end  and one of the square brackets with a round bracket